The open dihypergraph dichotomy for generalized Baire spaces and its applications: Preliminaries

 \begin{lemma}[\cite{MR2387944}*{Lemma 2.2}] Let $\kappa$ be a regular cardinal.
 Suppose that $\nu>\kappa$ is a cardinal with $\nu^{<\kappa}=\nu$.
 Let $\PP$ be a separative ${<}\kappa$-closed forcing of size $\nu$ which forces that $\nu$ has size $\kappa$.
-Then $\PP$ has a dense subset which is isomorphic to the dense subforcing
+Then $\PP$ has a dense subset which is isomorphic to the dense subforcing of $\Col(\kappa,\nu)$.
+In particular, $\PP$ is equivalent to $\Col(\kappa,\nu)$. \end{lemma} Lemma~\ref{forcing equivalent to Col(kappa,mu)} can be proven using an adaptation of the proof of \cite{MR1940513}*{Lemma 26.7} which can be found in the proof of \cite{MR2387944}*{Lemma 2.2}.